sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

     <figcaption>Figure 1.
 The Product - Service relationship</figcaption>
 </figure>

-A service consumer doesn't care about the costs and risks to operate the service.
-But a service leverages products for its delivery.
+A service leverages products for its delivery.
 Managing the internal complexities to sustain these products AND how they affect the service level is where product management fits.
 Moving to digital means some of those products will be exposed to service consumer (e.g. a website).

 The words “Job Bank” can actually be understood to mean three separate things: